W. P. Kinsella: Later years

 On September 1, 2011, Winnipeg, Manitoba's Enfield and Wizenty, a small press specializing in limited-edition hardcover books, released Kinsella's first published work in 13 years, Butterfly Winter.
 The unpublished manuscript had won the publisher's Colophon Prize the preceding March.
 The release was backed up by a "modest" book tour, according to the publisher.

 The story of Julio and Esteban Pimental, twins whose divine destiny for baseball begins with games of catch in the womb, marks a return to form, combining Kinsella's long-held passions of baseball and magical realism.
 The University of Toronto Press released a trade hardcover edition on October 1.
 A short story of Kinsella's by the same title was included in his 1988 collection Red Wolf, Red Wolf, published by Totem Press (Collins Publishers).

 A noted tournament Scrabble player, Kinsella became more involved with the game after being disillusioned by the 1994 Major League Baseball strike.
 He spent his final years in Yale, British Columbia, with his fourth wife, Barbara, occasionally writing articles for various newspapers.

 Death

-Kinsella suffered from diabetes for decades and chose to die with a physician's assistance on September 16, 2016, in Hope, British Columbia.
+Kinsella suffered from diabetes for decades and chose to die with MAID on September 16, 2016, in Hope, British Columbia.
 He was survived by two daughters and several grandchildren.